immersive-web/webxr-test-api/explainer.md

   XRTargetRayMode targetRayMode;
   // was the primary action pressed when this was connected? bool selectionStarted = false;
-  FakeXRRigidTransformInit? pointerOrigin = null;
+  FakeXRRigidTransformInit pointerOrigin = null;
-  FakeXRRigidTransformInit? gripOrigin = null;
+  FakeXRRigidTransformInit gripOrigin = null;
 };

 interface FakeXRInputController {